Paikz/placeholder-client/README.md

 * Mocha
 * Supertest

 The client side tech for testing is installed and configured when creating a new project with the Angular CLI.
 This made it very easy to start unit testing right off the bat.
 Due to time constraints not a lot of time has been spent unit testing.
 I found it particularly hard to test websockets and http service calls.
 On the server side I decided to use Mocha as test framework.
 Supertest is used to make HTTP assertions.
+Due to the big amount of code on the client side my goal was 50% coverage.
+I did not have the time to focus on unit testing the backend.

 ### Running unit tests with different node versions in docker